-Why won't my cat eat?
+Why is my cat not eating?

 It is important to get your cat eating again as soon as possible.
-Some cats that suffer from anorexia go on to develop hepatic lipidosis (fatty liver syndrome), a serious complication that can be fatal.
+Some cats who suffer from anorexia go on to develop hepatic lipidosis (fatty liver syndrome), a serious complication that can be fatal.

 What can I do if my cat won't eat or drink?

 The most important thing you can do is speak to your vet as early as possible and follow their advice on providing nourishment for your cat.
 Outside of that, there are also some simple short-term steps you can take such as feeding your cat something that stimulates their appetite such as canned sardines or liver.
 Just remember these foods should only ever be given in moderation.
 You could also try adding a little low-salt chicken, vegetable, or beef broth to their regular food or heating food to their body temperature (100F or 38°C).